m4tlch/laravel-blog/README.md

 ## Config options

-Please see the [BlogEtc config option documentation here](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#config_options) for details.
+Please see the [M4Blog config option documentation here](https://nikacrm.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#config_options) for details.

 All config options have comments which describe what they do.
 Please just refer to the `blogetc.php` file in your /config/ dir.